Preference Adaptive and Sequential Text-to-Image Generation

 Simulated data can drastically improve performance of RL agents \citep{kaiser2019model,yu2021combo,liu2023domain, hafner2020dreamerv2, micheli2022transformers}.
 For this reason, we enrich the rater data above with additional \emph{simulated} agent-user interaction data.
 To do so, we develop a \emph{user model} that encodes distinct user \emph{types} that reflect a range of preferences.
 This model has two components: (1) A \emph{user choice model} which predicts the image column a user selects; and (2) a \emph{user utility model} which predicts a user's satisfaction with an image slate.
 We outline details of the user model in Section~\ref{sec:usermodel}.

 We begin by sampling a user and initial prompt from a joint prior.
 We use a randomized exploration policy for the agent, encouraging diverse interactions to distinguish preferences across user types.
 At each turn in a simulated trajectory, the agent proposes a slate of prompt expansions, and the user (via the choice model) selects their preferred prompt.
 The user utility model is then used to assign a satisfaction score for the images generated using the selected prompt.
 This process is repeated for five turns (see \cref{appndx:offline_simulated_data} for further details and analysis of our data generation process).
+The simulated user data includes over 30,000 rollouts (exceeding 2.5 million images).
 Augmenting our human-rater data with this simulated data allows for more robust training of PASTA, as we show later in Section~\ref{sec:experiments}.